pikachu202117/NLP-Mini-Project/README.md

 We would like to express our sincere gratitude to the following individuals:

 **Theory Faculty:**
-- Dhiraj Amin
+- Prof. Dhiraj Amin
-- Sharvari Govilkar
+- Dr. Sharvari Govilkar

 **Lab Faculty:**
-- Dhiraj Amin
+- Prof. Dhiraj Amin
-- Neha Ashok
+- Prof. Neha Ashok
-- Shubhangi Chavan
+- Prof. Shubhangi Chavan

 Their guidance and support have been invaluable throughout this project.